cs1302uga/cs1302-ce12/README.md

    $ git rm -rf src/cs1302/ce12/*Container.java
    ```

-1. What is the complete output of the Git `status` command?
+1. What is the output of the Git `status` command?

 1. Commit the changes to your local copy of the repository.
    Be sure to include a good log message.

 1. Write and document the code to implement your approved design from the previous checkpoint.
    Make sure that any types you create are in the `cs1302.ce12` package.
-   Before you continue, make sure your code compiles.
+   Before you continue, **make sure your code compiles and passes the checkstyle audit**.

+1. Does the output of `git status` show any files as untracked?
+If so, which ones?

 1. Tell Git to track the `.java` files you just created.
-   What command can be used to tell that they are now tracked?
+   Using `git status`, how can you tell the file is now tracked?

 1. Commit the changes to your local copy of the exercise repository.
    Be sure to include a good log message.